Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 IceT
 """"
-  IceT is only needed for the parallel version of Alpine.
+  IceT is only needed for the parallel version of Ascent.

   * MPI